 where $\langle\cdots\rangle_{0}$ stands for the statistical average for the unperturbed Hamiltonian and $\textrm{X}=\textrm{A},\ \textrm{B}$.
-The symbol $\tilde{}$ stands for time evolution by the unperturbed Hamiltonian.
-Using these correlators and Langreth rule~\cite{HaugJauhoSpringer2008,StefanucciCambridge2013}, we arrive at the following expression of the local spin current (for more detail, see App.~\ref{App:PerturbativeCalculation}): \begin{widetext}
+The symbol $\tilde{}$ stands for time evolution under the unperturbed Hamiltonian.
+Using these correlators and the Langreth rule~\cite{HaugJauhoSpringer2008,StefanucciCambridge2013}, we arrive at the following expression of the local spin current (for more detail, see App.~\ref{App:PerturbativeCalculation}): \begin{widetext}